lbutler2405/EMP5027-rows-to-pixels/README.md

 Course notebooks for **EMP5027: Methods in Data Analysis & Quality Assurance**, MSc Earth Science, University of Malta.

 The module teaches Python for environmental data science end to end: starting from core language and data-handling skills, through statistical analysis and geospatial modelling, and finishing with deep learning on environmental imagery.
-The dataset used most often along the way is Palmer Penguins — hence *rows* (tabular data, where the course starts) *to pixels* (image data, where it ends up).
+The dataset used most often along the way is Palmer Penguins, hence *rows* (tabular data, where the course starts) *to pixels* (image data, where it ends up).

 ## Contents